wakepon/SampleProjectRun/README.md

 # SampleProjectRun

-You can play the following link. https://unityroom.com/games/rungamesample
+You can play the game in the following site. https://unityroom.com/games/rungamesample